It was the hairdressers at SP hair company who dubbed the new park being built at the old glassworks as ‘Teletubbyland’.

 Nailsea workers made bottle glass and some window glass from 1788- 1873 using coal from local mines to fuel the furnaces.

 At the end of their shift many glassworkers especially apprentices modelled decorative household items to sell and it is these which have become collectors’ items worldwide.

 The Antique Bible warns to beware of fakes ‘...because so few pieces of Nailsea Glass actually were made in Nailsea, England, they are valuable and have become prized possessions...’.

-BREAKFAST GLASS: A picture of Mrs Cameron and the families enjoying breakfast is part of a photography exhibition Pictures From Home which shown at the end of January at the La Galleria at Pall Mall.
-The Contact A Family exhibition of photographs promotes positive imagery of families with disabled children.
-For more information about the charity click HERE.
+BREAKFAST GLASS: Mrs Cameron and family, top, enjoying breakfast is part of a photography exhibition Pictures From Home at the end of January at La Galleria, Pall Mall.
+The Contact A Family promotes positive imagery of families with disabled children.
+More information about the charity HERE.